johnjackoleary/cfi-commonplace-book/projects/helicopter/Business Plan.md

 ### Known Gaps and Plan to Address
 # Value Proposition
 ## Value Add
-Aviation is a notably expensive pastime to partake in, both for training and ongoing particiation.
+Aviation is a notably expensive pastime to partake in, both for training and ongoing participation.

 ### Training Costs
 To help combat this the FAA has created a number of programs, including the Sport Pilot program, to help individuals wishing to fly without the significant time commitment of a full Private Pilots License.
 These individuals are also limited in the conditions under which they can fly, to primarily good daytime conditions.